 New Year’s Resolution & Art Therapy

-How much more is COVID-19 going to affect my life in 2021?
+How much more is COVID-19 going to affect my life going forward?
 What is the new year going to bring for me, for my family, my job, my love life…?

 The first days of January seem to have a special magic trace on them that wears of nevertheless, but they can have a profound impact on our lives.
 Is it just wishful thinking or putting your heart and mind in the right direction?

-What would you like to continue into this year, from last year, a good practice or habit, something you have learned about yourself or the world during an incredibly challenging 2020?
+What would you like to continue into this year, from last year, a good practice or habit, something you have learned about yourself or the world during an incredibly challenging past year?

 Take a moment to get truly honest with yourself.
 What is it that you would like to change about yourself, perhaps a feeling towards yourself, someone else or something?
 Or maybe it’s a habit that has formed and you find difficult to shake off?
 Can you name it?

-What would you like to accomplish this year, more than anything else, a goal for 2021 that will change and improve your life and perhaps the world around you?
+What would you like to accomplish this year, more than anything else, a goal that will change and improve your life and perhaps the world around you?
 What comes to mind?

 In our art therapy courses, I teach a technique to help clients achieve their personal goals.
 It’s not merely a mental technique, such as brainstorming, but it aims to affect the emotions—it aims at a deeper level.
 I am talking about heartfelt goals.